frictionlessdata/data-quality-dashboard/README.md

 * `name`: The name of this dashboard
 * `admin`: The email address of the administrator of this dashboard
 * `validator_url`: The URL to a GoodTables API endpoint (eg: `https://goodtables.okfnlabs.org/api/run`)
+* `last_modified`: Time when the data was last modified.
+Should be updated before each deploy.

 ### sources.csv